 A graduate faculty member without a doctoral degree, or with an unaccredited doctoral degree, may be able to be a lead instructor in the MS in Psychology/MFT program, and in work with students in related fields in the MS in Education and Community Leadership program, if they have at least 15 years of experience as a Licensed Marriage and Family Therapist (LMFT), over 10 of which must be in the State of California, and who also have proven expertise in educating therapists and other professionals in related fields, as evidenced in presentations at professional conferences, continuing education workshops, professional leadership and educational writings

 JOHN BILORUSKY.
 Ph.D.
 BA cum laude, General Studies and Physics, University of Colorado, 1967.
 MA, Sociology of Education, University of California at Berkeley, 1968.
 PhD, Higher Education, UC Berkeley, 1972.
 John is President of WISR, was a co-founder of WISR in 1975, and has served full-time on WISR’s faculty ever since.
 In 1970-71, John taught senior thesis seminars in the Social Sciences Integrated Courses and Field Major, as a Teaching Associate at the University of California, Berkeley.
 From 1971-73, he was Assistant Professor of Urban Affairs and Senior Research Associate in the Institute for Research and Training in Higher Education, at the University of Cincinnati.
 There he taught the required action-research course in the College of Community Services, created and coordinated the College’s Individualized Learning Program, and served as an in-house organizational and evaluation consultant for faculty at the University.
 Then, from 1973-75, he was Director of Graduate Studies at University Without Walls-Berkeley.
-He is the author of published articles and papers on higher education and social change, adult learning, and practical, community-based and participatory research methods, including a co-authored book published by the Carnegie Commission on Higher Education, May 1970: The Campus Aftermath of Cambodia and Kent State (with Richard Peterson) and two books to be published by Routledge Press in 2021—Principles and Methods of Transformative Action Research, and Cases and Illustrations of Transformative Action Research.
+He is the author of published articles and papers on higher education and social change, adult learning, and practical, community-based and participatory research methods, including a co-authored book published by the Carnegie Commission on Higher Education, May 1970: The Campus Aftermath of Cambodia and Kent State (with Richard Peterson) and two books recently published by Routledge Press in 2021—Principles and Methods of Transformative Action Research, and Cases and Illustrations of Transformative Action Research.
 He has served as a consultant for community agencies in the area of participatory action-research, including directing a major study of needs and services for low-income elders for the Los Angeles Community Redevelopment Agency, and using participatory research in collaboration with the Bay Area Black United Fund on three occasions for their African American Health Summits.
 In addition, he has done collaborative consultations with dozens of Bay Area groups over the years.
 He has conducted evaluations of colleges and educational innovations, for such institutions as De Pauw University (Indiana), Macalester College (Minnesota), Colorado College, New College of California, and Fresno State University.
 He has conducted feasibility studies for such groups as the California Housing Trust Fund and Cleveland State University’s Department of Human Services.
-John serves on the Advisory Board of the global network of Human Dignity and Humiliation Studies ( https://www.humiliationstudies.org/ ). email@example.com For more information, go to: www.johnbilorusky.academia.edu
+John serves on the Advisory Board of the global network of Human Dignity and Humiliation Studies ( https://www.humiliationstudies.org/ ). firstname.lastname@example.org For more information, go to: www.johnbilorusky.academia.edu

 AVA DENISE PHILLIPS.
 M.S., LMFT.
 BS in Business Administration, Marketing, California State University Dominguez Hills.
 Masters in Counseling, Marriage, Family and Child Counseling, California State University Fullerton.
 She has been licensed as a Marriage and Family Therapist by the state of California since 2001.
 She has served her locale in the community mental health field for over 27 years.
 She has worked for the County of San Bernardino Behavioral Health Department, the County of Riverside Behavioral Health Department and several community agencies that support family preservation and reunification.
 She has always believed that the only way to truly impact the lives of children is to support their families.
 In addition, she recalls fondly her experiences working with the chronically mentally challenged, commenting that they are “vulnerable with a quiet strength that is endearing.”
 She would say, however, that her most illuminating experience was working with the domestic violence population; a complete change in basic assumptions for her!
 Ava is grateful for the opportunity she has been given to mentor and supervise many MFT associates (formerly called interns) to licensure.
 It is important to her that they are respected, protected, and well trained.
 She is fully committed to contributing to having quality, competent and relevant licensed clinicians in the mental health field.